Anomaly detection in time-series via inductive biases in the latent space of conditional normalizing flows: Evaluation

 \subsection{Experimental Results}

-\paragraph{Model Negative log-likelihood Vs inductive bias compliance.} We present in \cref{fig:main_figure} an example time-series with amplitude and frequency anomalies blended in ---see shaded background areas and original training data with dashed lines. \Cref{tab:synthetic_res_table} contains the metric results for this model and experiment, comparing AD performance based on the raw NLL score and the proposed MV-KS alternative.
+\paragraph{Negative log-likelihood Vs inductive bias compliance.} We present in \cref{fig:main_figure} an example time-series with amplitude and frequency anomalies blended in ---see shaded background areas and original training data with dashed lines. \Cref{tab:synthetic_res_table} contains the metric results for this experiment, comparing AD performance based on the raw NLL score and the proposed MV-KS alternative.

-The results highlight the limitations of NLL-based scoring, as it is only able to detect the first anomaly around $t=200$.
-Frequency-based modifications within the sequence are flagged by both scores, but for amplitude-based anomalies, only the MV-KS-based AD identifies the anomalies around $t=500$ and $t=800$.
-This occurs because the CNF tends to place these input-data points into high-density latent regions.
-However, even in these high-likelihood, representation space regions, these trajectories do not obey \textit{expected behavior}.
-Hence, as we test $\wvzt$ compliance via MV-KS tests, its score ---as shown by the heatmaps in \cref{fig:main_figure}--- reveals unexpected behavior around all three anomaly sequences.
+Results in \cref{fig:main_figure} highlight the limitations of NLL-based scoring, as it is only able to detect the first anomaly around $t\approx200$.
+Frequency-based modifications within the sequence are flagged by both scores, but for amplitude-based anomalies, only the MV-KS-based AD identifies the anomalies around $t\approx500$ and $t\approx800$.
+This occurs because the CNF tends to place these observed data points into high-density latent regions.
+However, even in these high-likelihood representation space regions, these trajectories do not obey \textit{expected behavior}.
+Hence, as we test $\wvzt$ compliance via the MV-KS GOF, its score ---as shown by the heatmaps in \cref{fig:main_figure}--- reveals unexpected behavior around all three anomaly sequences around $t \approx \{200, 500, 800\}$.

-We further investigate the proposed unsupervised AD methodology's robustness to different anomalies, by assessing how sensitive the MV-KS test is to variations in amplitude, frequency and observation noise with respect to the training time-series.
-Figure~\ref{fig:data_space_test} summarizes the methodology's performance, showcasing the MV-KS score-difference between the training sequence and the modified time-series, as well as the interpretable representation space for a subset of selected cases.
-The latent, whitened $\wvzt$ space is compliant with the LG-LDM inductive bias only on training data, \ie Gaussian shape samples with $KS=0.02$; while it showcases visually noticeable departures (a doughnut shape, stretched and enlarged samples) for minor and major test-set deviations.
+We further investigate the proposed unsupervised AD methodology's robustness to varying anomaly intensities, by assessing how sensitive the MV-KS test is to variations in amplitude, frequency and observation noise with respect to the training time-series.

+\Cref{fig:data_space_test} summarizes the methodology's performance, showcasing the MV-KS score-difference between the training sequence and the modified time-series, as well as the interpretable representation space for a subset of selected cases.

+The latent, whitened $\wvzt$ space depicted in \cref{fig:data_space_test} is compliant with the LG-LDM inductive bias only on training data, \ie Gaussian shape samples with $KS=0.02$; while it showcases visually noticeable departures (a doughnut shape, stretched and enlarged samples) for minor and major test-set deviations.
 Even sequences with a minor change in frequency and amplitude, that result in a visually subtle difference, are flagged by the MV-KS test: $s=0.076>0.02, \tau=0.075$.